As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Andesite is named after the Andes mountain range in South America and is the most common volcanic rock after basalt.

 It is typically found in volcanoes sitting on plate boundaries between continental and oceanic plates.
-Stratovolcanoes expressing andesite are located in Central America, Washington, Oregon, and Alaska.
+Stratovolcanoes expressing andesite are in Central America, Washington, Oregon, and Alaska.

 Rhyolite